TheMagicSoup/slotmachine/README.md

 ## Method for implementing new symbol:
 * Create subject.png & subjectspec.png
   * 226x226 dimensions, create subject.png
-  * Load subject.png, 5px border w/ RGB set to [237, 32, 36]
+  * subjectspec.png will use premade background & border
 * Add subject.png to gamestart gif
-  * Create file w/ dimensions set to (animtempl.pdn existing width)+226x226
+  * Edit template PDN file to accomodate subject
-  * Add new colour to background, both layers from animtempl.pdn added to foreground
-  * Add subject.png to end of animtempl.pdn
+  * Add subject.png & use animation plugin to generate gif
-  * Put through paint.NET animation plugin
 * Add to Fruit.java
   * Add case for new symbol in spinner()
-* Add to arraylist initialisation in main
+* Add to arraylist initialisation in initRNG
-  * Extend condition of for loop in main() to be i<(previous amount of symbols)+1
+  * Extend condition of for loop in initRNG() to be i<total number of symbols
 * Add to checkSlots()
   * Make case in checkSlots() for if the player has 3 of new symbol in middle
   ```java